Non-Euclidean High-Order Smooth Convex Optimization: Introduction

-Regarding lower bounds, \citet{arjevani2019oracle} showed a lower bound for deterministic algorithms for convex functions with Lipschitz $q$-th derivatives with respect to the Euclidean norm, by providing a hard function in the form of a $(q+1)$-degree polynomial, which afterward the algorithms mentioned proved to be optimal.
-Later and independently, \citep{agarwal2018lower} developed some suboptimal lower bounds by an interesting technique consisting of compounding randomized smoothing by repeated convolution of a hard convex Lipschitz instance resulting in a function with Lipschitz high-order derivatives.
-In this spirit and inspired by them, \citep{garg2021nearoptimal} developed a nearly optimal lower bound via applying randomized smoothing to a construction similar to the classical Lipschitz instance consisting of a maximum of linear functions, but using the maximum of a variant of these functions via applying several softmax.
-They achieve, up to logarithmic factors, the lower bound in \citep{arjevani2019oracle}, but they also provide lower bounds for highly parallel randomized algorithms, and for quantum algorithms.
-To the best of our knowledge, before this work no lower bound was developed for the non-Euclidean convex $q$-th order Hölder smooth case, except for $q =1$.
+Regarding lower bounds, \citet{arjevani2019oracle} showed a lower bound for deterministic algorithms for convex functions with Lipschitz $\q$-th derivatives with respect to the Euclidean norm, by providing a hard function in the form of a $(\q+1)$-degree polynomial.
+Independently, \citet{agarwal2018lower} developed some suboptimal lower bounds by an interesting technique consisting of compounding randomized smoothing by repeated convolution of a hard convex Lipschitz instance resulting in a function with Lipschitz high-order derivatives.
+In this spirit and inspired by them, \citet{garg2021nearoptimal} developed a nearly optimal lower bound via applying randomized smoothing to a construction similar to the classical Lipschitz instance consisting of a maximum of linear functions, but using the maximum of a variant of these functions via applying several softmax.
+They achieve, up to logarithmic factors, the lower bound in \cite{arjevani2019oracle}, but they also provide lower bounds for parallel randomized algorithms, and for quantum algorithms.
+In the non-Euclidean setting, existing lower bounds typically rely on inf-convolution smoothing for \( p \geq 2 \), whereas for \( p \in [1,2) \), they use high-dimensional embeddings since an inf-convolution smoothing kernel is known to be unattainable in this regime without incurring polynomial dependence on the dimension, as implicitly shown in \cite[Example 5.1]{aspremont2018optimal}.
+These techniques have been applied to establish lower bounds for deterministic sequential methods \citep{Nemirovski:1983,guzman2015lower} and parallel randomized methods \citep{diakonikolas2020lower}.